tchapgouv/tchap-desktop/README.md

 ## Dev using a specific web archive version
+- Tchap web is compatible with Tauri plaftorm from the version 4.15.2 and above.

 - You need to remove `build: devUrl` from the `tauri.conf.json` file.
 Otherwise it will wait for a local frontend to be running.

 - you can change in `package.json` the version of tchap-web that you want to use in `tchapConfig.tchap-web_version` and `tchapConfig.tchap-web_version`.